rebeccaansems/CSCI-4176/README.md

 **Problem 1: We needed a method to find the inactive Gameobjects**

-In genernal, we can controll the activation of gameobject with *Gameobject.find*.
-However, if you set the Gameobjects up  as Inactive ones, you can not find the objects with *Gameobject.find*.
+In general, we can control the activation of gameobject with *Gameobject.find*.
+However, if you set the Gameobjects up as inactive ones, you cannot find the objects with *Gameobject.find*.
 There are many ways to solve this problem, but we used the parents Gameobject and *GetComponentsInChildren<Transform>*.

 ```
 void Start() {